We are very pleased to be moving forward through the current Covid situation with the introduction of the National Schools Race Leagues

 Who is it aimed at?

-Racers of all levels, representing their school.
+Skiers of all levels, representing their school.
 They can be National level, club level, or just wishing to try racing.
 THERE IS NO REQUIREMENT TO HAVE A TEAM TO ENTER THESE EVENTS – INDIVIDUAL ENTRIES ARE ACCEPTED.

 Where will it happen?

-We have a number of slopes on board and are building this number throughout September and October.
-We will organise the sessions to begin after autumn half term 2020.
-Dates will be published starting in early October.
+We have a number of slopes on board and are building this number each year.
+We will organise the sessions to begin each September, running through to Easter.

 How do I get involved?

 Dates and Venues are on this link We will be publishing dates and venues each year during the latter part of the summer term for the next academic year and entry will be online.
 To ensure that you are kept in the loop, please sign up to our newsletter on the link below, follow us on social media.
-We can also be contacted on.
+We can also be contacted on firstname.lastname@example.org

 The National Leagues are part of the NSSA mission to build participation in snowsports through schools and will be delivered at local ski centres across the UK throughout the school year, and we hope, giving many children their first experience of snowsports competition.